 Nutrition and Food Sciences AMP

-All students must meet the Requirements for the Accelerated Master's Degree Programs
+All students must meet the Requirements for the Accelerated Master’s Degree Pathway

 Overview

-The Accelerated Nutrition and Food Sciences Master’s degree entry program (ANFSMS) is designed to offer UVM Nutrition and Food Sciences (NFS) students an opportunity to earn both the bachelor’s degree and the M.S. in Nutrition and Food Sciences in 5 years.
+The Accelerated Nutrition and Food Sciences Master’s degree entry pathway (ANFSMS) is designed to offer UVM Nutrition and Food Sciences (NFS) students an opportunity to earn both the bachelor’s degree and the M.S. in Nutrition and Food Sciences in 5 years.
 Students entering the M.S. as accelerated students are only eligible to complete the non-thesis option of the M.S.

 This is a 30-credit M.S. degree.
-Following formal admission by the Graduate College to the Accelerated Master's Program, students may count up to 9 graduate-level credits toward both the B.A./B.S. and M.S.
+Following formal admission by the Graduate College to the Accelerated Master's Pathway, students may count up to 9 graduate-level credits toward both the B.A./B.S. and M.S.
 The remaining 21 credits will be taken in the 5th year of study.
 Full-time graduate student status will begin the summer after undergraduate graduation and be maintained until completion of the M.S. in NFS.

-The program is designed as a stepping stone to the pursuit of clinical or community practice opportunities in nutrition and dietetics or professional opportunities in the food industry.
+The program is designed as a steppingstone to the pursuit of clinical or community practice opportunities in nutrition and dietetics or professional opportunities in the food industry.

 Specific Requirements